• Skip to primary navigation

 At Least 8 Hours Before Baking

-• Combine the starter, water, syrup, salt and butter in a mixing bowl.
+• Combine the 1 cup of starter, 2 cups of water, 1/2 cup of syrup, 1 Tbsp. of salt, and 1 Tbsp. of butter in a mixing bowl.
 Mix until smooth.
 If using a mixer, you can use the whisk attachment of your mixer, if desired.
 Once done mixing, replace with dough hook attachment.

 • Add flour in 1 cup increments and mix until incorporated in between.
 The dough will clean the sides of the bowl when it is thoroughly mixed.
 The dough will be slightly sticky still but don't add too much flour or this will dry out the bread.
 See notes for more info.